ammdias/finctrl/MANUAL.md

 where you can review the commands and correct any mistake, and then use the [source] command to insert it into the database.
 The commands in the text file must match **exactly** the commands you would enter at the program command line.
-This includes adding a backslash at the enf of lines of a multi-line command.
+This includes adding a backslash at the end of lines of a multi-line command.

 Let's clarify this with a small example.
-Create a text file with the content below and the name `test.txt`:
+Create a text file with the content below and name it `test.txt`:

     add expense on pocket \
         descr "Supermarket" date 3/12 \